davepinch/pinchy.cc/_posts/2022-05-15-to-do-render-quote-as-svg.md

 ## Notes

+* This is a TODO: item for this blog.
+Feel free to send a PR to your project.
-* Implement as a Jekyll plugin or include file and open source separately.
+* Implement as a Jekyll plugin or include file and distribute as open source separately.
 * The user should be able to right-click on the quote and download as a vector SVG file.